CMoiClem/spacex-telemetry-extractor/README.md

 ## Upcoming

-Falcon: Specialized code for recent Falcon 9 and Falcon Heavy launches.
+- Falcon: For recent Falcon 9 and Falcon Heavy launches.
-Falcon: Specialized code for older Falcon 9 and Falcon Heavy launches. (previous launch overlay)
+- Falcon: For older Falcon 9 and Falcon Heavy launches. (previous launch overlay)